Jeff Bonforte

 In late 2013, in regard to a multi-week Yahoo Mail outage and massive user dissatisfaction with the site re-design, Bonforte said at a weekly employee meeting that Yahoo would have to "kick users hard" in the nuts before they would leave Yahoo Mail.

 Bonforte became the CEO of Grindr in June 2020.
+In September 2022, Bonforte moved into an advisory role when George Arison took over as CEO of Grindr.